DPDK/dpdk/doc/guides/nics/tap.rst

 While running you should see the 64 byte counters increasing to verify the traffic is being looped back.
 You can use ``set all size XXX`` to change the size of the packets after you stop the traffic.
-Use the pktgen ``help`` command to see a list of all commands.
-You can also use the ``-f`` option to load commands at startup.
+Use pktgen ``help`` command to see a list of all commands.
+You can also use the ``-f`` option to load commands at startup in command line or Lua script in pktgen.